Program Information and Study Plans

 Planning

-From 2026, Planning courses have a name change from Urban and Regional Town Planning to Urban Planning.
-Students graduating from 2026 and who commenced prior to 2026 can complete the program requirements and graduate with that named degree or may choose to transition to the new program.
-If you would like to change to the new name, you must submit a program change request in mySI-net.
+In 2026, all Planning programs have undergone a name change to Urban Planning.
+Students graduating from 2026 and who commenced prior to 2026 can complete the program requirements and graduate with the named degree they commenced or may choose to transition to the new program.
+If you would like to change to the new name, you must submit a program change request in mySI-net within the application period.

 - Bachelor of Regional and Town Planning (2025) (PDF, 87.5 KB)